ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {:tip: .tip}
 {:pre: .pre}

-# Secure Private Network on the IBM Cloud
+# Secure Private Network on the {{site.data.keyword.Bluemix_notm}}
-Networking and security are major considerations for workloads deployed on the public cloud.
-An isolated and secure private network environment on the cloud is central to the IaaS model of application deployment.
-Firewalls, VLANs, routing, and VPNs are all necessary components in creating an isolated private environment, within which virtual machines and bare-metal servers can be securely deployed in multi-tier application topologies while proving protection from risks on the public internet.
+The need for isolated and secure private network environments is central to the IaaS application deployment model on a public cloud.
+Firewalls, VLANs, routing, and VPNs are all necessary components in the creation of isolated private environments.
+Within which virtual machines and bare-metal servers can be securely deployed in multi-tier application topologies while proving protection from risks on the public internet.

-This tutorial highlights how a [Virtual Router Appliance](https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/faqs.html#what-is-vra-) (VRA) can be configured on the IBM Cloud to create a secure private network (enclosure).
+This tutorial highlights how a [Virtual Router Appliance](https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/faqs.html#what-is-vra-) (VRA) can be configured on the {{site.data.keyword.Bluemix_notm}} to create a secure private network (enclosure).
 The VRA Gateway Appliance provides in a single self-managed package, a firewall, VPN gateway, Network Address Translation (NAT) and enterprise-grade routing.
-In this tutorial, a VRA is used to show how an enclosed, isolated network environment can be created on the IBM Cloud.
+In this tutorial, a VRA is used to show how an enclosed, isolated network environment can be created on the {{site.data.keyword.Bluemix_notm}}d.
 Within this enclosure application topologies can be created, using the familiar and well known technologies of IP routing, VLANs, IP subnets, firewall rules, virtual and bare-metal servers.

-**TODO:** Replace all services names and IBM Cloud with CONREF placeholders.
-Get the list of CONREF here https://pages.github.ibm.com/Bluemix-Docs/tutorials/conref.html

 {:shortdesc}

-This tutorial is a starting point for classic networking on the IBM Cloud and should not be considered a production capability as is.
+This tutorial is a starting point for classic networking on the {{site.data.keyword.Bluemix_notm}} and should not be considered a production capability as is.
 Additional capabilities that might be considered are:
 * [Direct Link](https://console.bluemix.net/docs/infrastructure/direct-link/getting-started.html#get-started-with-ibm-cloud-direct-link)
 * [Hardware firewall appliances](https://console.bluemix.net/docs/infrastructure/fortigate-10g/explore-firewalls.html)
 * [IPSec VPN](https://console.bluemix.net/catalog/infrastructure/ipsec-vpn) for secure connectivity to your data center.